 The Amalfi coast has been on my travel bucket list for quite a while.
 I always wanted to see and explore this short but impressive coastline with its wonderful houses built into the rocks and the legendary Italian Dolce Vita.
 Before sharing my itinerary and some tips I’d like to show you some amazing Amalfi coast photo spots.

 The camera was on for the entire 4 days I was exploring the Amalfi coast.
 Even though it was not always easy to stop the car and jump out to take a great shot, I managed to do that a couple of times.
 Be aware that the traffic is heavy and the roads are narrow, sometimes very narrow.
 But this should not stop you from visiting these spots:

-In Conca dei Marini you can find an amazing property which used to belong to Sofia Loren.
+In Conca dei Marini you can find an amazing property which used to belong to Sophia Loren.
 Rumors say she had to sell it and the new owner bought it for a bargain.
 Lucky him!
 The beautiful white house with the turquoise window shutters and the tower are built on a rocky spur with a view of Amalfi and its yellow and white buildings in the background.
-You will find this stunning view at the hotel Le Terrazze, a modern and beautiful hotel in Mediterranean style.
+You will find this stunning view at the hotel Le Terrazze, a modern and beautiful hotel in Mediterranean style which I warmly recommend.

 View of Amalfi

 On your way from Conca dei Marini towards Amalfi you can capture a fantastic view of the little town with the beautiful houses.
 Ok, it’s not super easy to stop the car just like that, because the road is really narrow.
 But if you’ve got a quick reaction and don’t mind angry drivers blowing the horn, go for it.
 It’s definitely worth it.

 The lights along the coast